neos/doctools/Documentation/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 object which is persisted.
 If a resource is not attached to any other persisted object, its data will be permanently removed by a cleanup task.

-.. note:: Right now, garbage collecton of unused files is not yet implemented.
+.. note:: Garbage collecton of unused files is not yet implemented.

 Importing Resources
 -------------------